copthuy/_carousel/README.md

 # jSlider
-jSlider is an advanced jQuery Slider Plugin.
-It supports IE8+, Chrome, FireFox, Safari, Opera &amp; Touch devices.
-It's very lightweight &amp; easy to integrate into your website.
+jSlider is an advanced jQuery Slider Plugin which help you to embed a full feature slider on your website within minutes.
+You will no longer need to write complicated scripts to make the slider run.
+Thing will now be easy via HTML properties & CSS.

 Why jSlider?
 - It's so simple!